“The Shot Heard Around the World”

 |Downloads:

-This work, “The Shot Heard Around the World” [Image 3 of 3], by SSG Shanae Garrett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “The Shot Heard Around the World”, by SSG Shanae Garrett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-“The Shot Heard Around the World” Recalling the Battle at Lexington and Concord

 No keywords found.